Whole: A Call to Unity in Our Fragmented World

-Rev. Dr. Sharon E. Watkins serves as General Minister and President of the Christian Church (Disciples of Christ) in the United States and Canada.
-The first female to lead a mainline denomination in North America, she recently was featured as one of the "50 Powerful Women Religious Leaders" by the Huffington Post.
+From 2005-2017, Rev. Dr. Sharon E. Watkins served as General Minister and President of the Christian Church (Disciples of Christ) in the United States and Canada.
+The first female to lead a mainline denomination in North America, she was featured as one of the "50 Powerful Women Religious Leaders" by the Huffington Post.

 "Sharon Watkins is one of America's great reconcilers.
 In my time in the White House, I saw firsthand how Sharon's witness for Christ in the wider world knit both her own denomination and the country closer together, and helped us focus on the issues that matter most.
 Now, with Whole, we have a powerful blueprint for unity that each of us can apply in our own areas of influence.
 This book is a gift; it will change organizations, and lives."

 —Joshua DuBois, bestselling author of The President's Devotional, and former head of the White House Office of Faith-based and Neighborhood Partnerships

 "There are leaders within the church that everyone should be listening to and engaging.
 Sharon Watkins —who leads the Christian Church (Disciples of Christ) —is always near the top of my list.
 Her deep passion for helping Christians live out their faith in ways large and small, the great wisdom she offers from decades of ministry, and the powerful vision she paints of what it means to be one of Christ's disciples in the kind of world we live in —whether or not you belong to her denomination —makes this book a must read.
 Watkins brings people together, articulates the direction we need, and is one of the best voices we have for bringing faith into public life."